Home / Journals / CMES / Vol.37, No.1, 2008

 CMES-Computer Modeling in Engineering & Sciences, Vol.37, No.1, pp. 45-64, 2008, DOI:10.3970/cmes.2008.037.045

 Abstract Finding the scalar potential from the Poisson equation is a common, yet challenging problem in semiconductor modeling.
 One of the central problems in traditional mesh-based methods is the assignment of charge to the regular mesh imposed for the discretisation.
 In order to avoid this problem, we create a mesh-free algorithm which starts by assigning each mesh point to each particle present in the problem.
 This algorithm is based on a Fourier series expansion coupled with point matching.
 An efficient algorithm for repeatedly solving the Poisson problem for moving charge distributions is presented.
-We demonstate that this approach is accurate and… More >
+We demonstate that More >

 • Open AccessOpen Access